Table of Contents

 - Regular Medical Treatment: It is nearly impossible to win a long-term disability case without obtaining regular medical treatment.
 Your insurer expects your claim to be well supported by medical records and will expect to see evidence of regular, ongoing visits to your primary care physician and other medical specialists (as appropriate).
 Suppose you suffer from a mental/psychiatric condition (such as depression or anxiety).
 In that case, the insurance company will expect you to see a mental health provider, preferably a psychiatrist or psychologist, at least once a month.
-If you have a physical medical impairment, the insurance company will expect to see evidence that you are visiting the doctor on a regular basis and that your doctor is ordering objective tests, including x-rays, MRIs, or CT scans, whenever possible.
+If you have a physical medical impairment, the insurance company will expect to see evidence that you are visiting the doctor regularly and that your doctor is ordering objective tests, including x-rays, MRIs, or CT scans, whenever possible.

 - Missing Medical Records: Disability claims are routinely denied due to insufficient medical evidence to support the claim.
 There may be several reasons why your medical records are not in your file.
-For example, your doctor’s records department may not have ever processed the insurance company’s medical records request.
+For example, your doctor’s records department may never have processed the insurance company’s medical records request.
 Or, the insurance company may have failed to request some of your medical records.
-You should periodically ask your disability carrier for a list of the records it has requested and a list of those it has received.
-If some records are missing, you should make sure that your insurer requests the appropriate records or even provide the records yourself.
+It would help if you periodically asked your disability carrier for a list of the records it has requested and a list of those it has received.
+If some records are missing, you should ensure that your insurer requests the appropriate records or even provide the records yourself.

 Failure to Satisfy the Policy’scy’s Definition of Disability

 The definition of the term disability is unique to each claim.
-You should always check your long-term disability insurance policy for the exact definition of the term “disability” to see if you can meet it in your case.
-To make things even more complicated, the term “disability” changes over time.
-Most LTD insurance plans will transition from “own occupation” to “any occupation” after a certain length of time.
+You should always check to see how your long-term disability insurance policy defines the term disability to see if you meet it.
+And to make things even more complicated, the term disability changes over time.
+Most LTD insurance plans will transition from “own occupation” to “any occupation” after a specific time.
 Most policies have an “own occupation” definition of disability for the first two years you receive benefits and an “any occupation” definition after the first two years.